 Writing Documentation#

 Our documentation is powered by Jupyter Book and GitHub pages.
-Only the maintainers need to worry about GitHub pages, so this guide is about Jupyter Book and our documentation structure.
+Only the maintainers need to worry about GitHub pages, so this guide focuses on Jupyter Book and our documentation structure.

 Summary